-Starting a new business can be a daunting prospect, and attracting investors can be a harrowing adventure.
+Starting a new business and seeking venture financing can be a daunting prospect, and attracting investors can be a harrowing adventure.
 A startup in this position no doubt has a great idea, is looking to offer the world a solution, and is plunging forward into new frontiers and into the unknown.

 Once a firm has tested its model of operation and has successfully courted a venture capitalist, it can expect to experience some changes after the fact.
 This is because there are, typically, multiple rounds of investment.